 - The court is provided with information about the facts and circumstances of the most recent relevant previous convictions.

 - The court is addressed about any other relevant information about the offender, including any pattern of behaviour.

 - The prosecution should be in a position to describe the facts of previous specified offences.
 This is plainly desirable, but this is not always practicable.
 There is no reason why the prosecution's failure to comply with this good practice, even when it can and should, should either make an adjournment obligatory, or indeed preclude the imposition of the sentence, when appropriate.
 In any such case, counsel for the defendant should be in a position to explain the circumstances, on the basis of his instructions.
 If the Crown is not in a position to challenge those instructions, then the court may proceed on the information it has.
 Equally, there are some situations in which the sentence imposed by the court dealing with earlier specified offences may enable the sentencer to draw inferences about its seriousness, or otherwise.
 In short, failure to comply with best practice on this point should be discouraged, but it does not normally preclude the imposition of the sentence”: Johnson EWCA Crim 2486:

-- Dangerous offenders are committed to the Crown Court for sentence from the magistrates’ court or youth court where appropriate: sections 3a and 3C respectively of the Powers of Criminal Courts (Sentencing) Act 2000.
+- Dangerous offenders are committed to the Crown Court for sentence from the magistrates’ court or youth court where appropriate: section 15 (adults) and section 17 (youths) SA 2020 respectively .

 - Where a defendant is charged with a specified offence to which the dangerous offender provisions may apply, the judge should be very cautious about giving a sentence indication in accordance with Goodyear EWCA Crim 888, but if such an indication is given the prosecutor should ensure that the following is clear: